Find Grad Schools

 1 Yearly Graduations

 The 2nd most popular school in the country for latino studies majors who are seeking their doctor's degree is University of Arizona.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+Each year, around 45,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 1 people received their doctor's degree in latino studies from University of Arizona.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #2